Javatpoint Logo

 The crucial way is to spread awareness about the need to conserve water for the people.
 Some methods to conserve water are given as follows:

-• Wash when there are full loads of laundry in the washer.
+• Wash when there are whole loads of laundry in the washer.

 • Shift to a high-efficiency washer.